ryanhellyer/unique-headers/readme.txt

 == Changelog ==

+Version 1.3.6: Adjustment to match post meta key to other plugins, for compatibilty reasons.<br />
 Version 1.3.5: Addition of French translation<br />
 Version 1.3.4: Addition of Swedish translation<br />
 Version 1.3.3: Addition of German translation<br />